scottdillon1/Virtual_SCP_Academy/SAC/SAC-Story-Part2.md

    ![](.//media/image26.png)
 ### How to add Smart Insights with the click of a mouse
 :point_right:  You are now on the Responsive Page (designed for mobile view).
-        Enhance your chart by adding Smart Insights.
+- Enhance your chart by adding Smart Insights.
-        In order to do this, you must first make the chart active by clicking on it which should reveal three dots next to the side of the chart.
-Click on these to reveal the Smart Insights option and select it.
+- Make the chart active by clicking on it which should reveal three dots next to the side of the chart.
+- Click on the three dots to reveal the Smart Insights option and select it.

 ![](.//media/image27.png)